ReproNim/module-dataprocessing/_episodes/02-concepts.md

 ### Lesson requirements

-You will make the most of this lession if you have an understanding of:
+You will make the most of this lesson if you have an understanding of:

 - [Unix shell](http://swcarpentry.github.io/shell-novice/)
 - [Version control](http://www.reproducibleimaging.org/module-reproducible-basics/02-vcs/)